Fill out the form below if you would like to receive news, tips and information relevant to your pet.

 Looking to unsubscribe?
 Click Here.

-Fortunately, checking your pet for fleas is very simple, and you only need a flea comb and a damp, pale sheet or kitchen paper (preferably white).
+Fortunately, checking your pet for fleas is very simple.
+All you need is a flea comb and a damp, pale sheet or kitchen roll (preferably white).
 And your pet of course.

-Step 2: Stand your cat or dog on the sheet - as you comb through your pet’s fur, you want any dirt to fall onto the sheet.
+Step 2: Stand your cat or dog on the sheet.
+This ensures any dirt that falls from your pet’s coat will land on the sheet.

-Step 3: Use the flea comb to firmly but gently comb deep into your pet’s coat – be sure to do this all over, but pay particular attention to the groin, armpit, neck and behind the ears.
+Step 3: Use the flea comb to firmly but gently comb deep into your pet’s coat.
+Be sure to do this all over, but pay particular attention to the groin, armpits, neck and behind the ears.
 These are warm, moist areas which provide fleas with the ideal environment to reproduce.

-Step 4: Check the sheet – as you’ve combed through your pet’s fur, specs of dirt will have fallen on the sheet.
-If pink/red circles form around the dirt, this means it is flea dirt.
-Flea dirt is flea faeces, and the pink/red circles that form is undigested blood from your pet.
+Step 4: Check the sheet.
+If pink/red circles form around the dirt and debris from your pet’s coat, this means it is flea dirt.
+Flea dirt is flea faeces (poo), and the pink/red circles that form are undigested blood from feeding on your pet.

-Once you’ve identified a flea problem it is important to act immediately.
+Once you’ve identified a flea problem you should act immediately.

 Depending on the severity of the flea infestation, it could take up to 90 days (3 months) to get completely on top of it.
 In order to effectively fight a flea infestation there are two key things you need to remember:

 95% of a flea infestation is in the home.
 This includes flea eggs, flea larvae and flea pupae.
 Only 5% of the problem is on your pet; the adult fleas.
 Using an on-animal flea treatment will kill the fleas on your pet.
 If you don’t treat your home too, your pet will become reinfested from fleas living in the environment.